-Nevertheless, a reason for favouring OBE is that hardly can we escape the global strategies of standardization, classification and ranking.
+A crucial step is to ensure that specific internal features of OBE are set forth as fool proof.
+The internal logic which leads the system towards outcomes and the way in which creative and innovative methods are encouraged to be adopted, will reduce the possibilities of deadpan repetition as could be doubted.
+Nevertheless, a reason for favouring OBE is that hardly can we escape the global strategies of standardization, classification, and ranking.
 Whether we wish it or not, international accreditation agreement for professional courses is mandatory.
 Powerful motives of economies of scale and advantages for use for further processing are behind it.
 In such a situation, professional courses will be expected to be part of a standardized world-wide system.

-Courses and Credits in the General Stream too have to be precisely defined in alignment with international standards.
+Courses and Credits in the General Stream too must be precisely defined in alignment with international standards.
 Strengthening teaching/learning system in higher education institutions today means a package of curriculum design, course design, instruction design, and test design following global standards.
 Re-articulation of higher education in tune with OBE is no more a matter of choice today.
 Such discussions are to be encouraged in educational planning.